hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 ### Junming Li:
 1. Add new css/html feature to the page.
 2. Set up like and dislike button for every apartments.
-3. The number of click likes/dislikes of users from four different apartments is calculated and displayed on the page.
+3. The number of clicks liked/disliked by users for the four different apartments is calculated and displayed on the page.
 4. Adding 4 different API on the like/dislike.

 # The URL of your Heroku Application